 Maine Center for Economic Policy (Economic Policy) – Augusta, ME

-The Maine Center for Economic Policy specializes in economic policy analysis, using its research capacity, analytical ability, and advocacy to raise awareness of needed policy changes in education and work training, child care, health care, etc., to lift Mainers out of poverty and to promote economic justice.
+MECEP’s forte is its economic policy analysis.
+We research, analyze, and write about the need for better jobs, fair taxes and budgets, quality education and worker training, and accessible child care and health care; and the growing divide between Maine’s wealthiest and poorest families.
 Opportunities at MECEP can be tailored based on the fellow’s interests in learning about public policy, economics, nonprofit management, advocacy, or communications.
 The fellow will conduct in-depth analysis of a particular policy issue that makes a difference in the lives of low- and moderate-income Mainers.
-Using research results, the fellow will write an issue brief, op-ed, blog post(s), and Facebook and Twitter posts; host MECEP’s cable television talk show); and present findings to coalition partners and policymakers.
+Using research results, the fellow will write an issue brief, op-ed, blog post(s), and Facebook and Twitter posts; host MECEP’s cable television talk show; and present findings to coalition partners and policymakers.
 The fellow will also participate in staff and board meetings and assist with communications and outreach activities.

 Mid Coast Hunger Prevention Program (Food Security) – Brunswick, ME

 The Mid Coast Hunger Prevention Program works to reduce hunger by providing food assistance, sustainable living education and referral services to households living at or below poverty in Brunswick, Bowdoin, Bowdoinham, Durham, Harpswell, Lisbon, Lisbon Falls, and Topsham.
-The fellow for the Food Security Coalition of Mid Coast Maine will help Mid Coast area food pantries and soup kitchens work more effectively.
-After visiting food pantries and interviewing people to learn about hunger in this area, the fellow will develop a basic food pantry operation manual that can be adapted to each individual food pantry.
+After visiting food pantries and partner agencies to learn about hunger in our area, the fellow will develop a basic volunteer management manual that can be adapted to each individual food pantry.
 The fellow will also serve as Communication and Constituent Feedback Intern, drafting news stories, designing summer "new media" communication goals to reach multiple constituent bases, and providing feedback to the Executive Director on constituent satisfaction.
 The ideal candidate will enjoy interviewing people, have strong written and verbal communication skills and be proficient with Microsoft Office and Publisher.

 Mitchell Institute (Education Policy) – Portland, ME